juncuque/IQ-Option-bot-LRH/README.md

 You can have multiple windows of the bot working simultaneously, but it's not recommended to do that with them on the same configuration, because they may write different/wrong results on the save file and maybe even crashing.

-The results in the bets will be saved on the configuration file so you can see the winrate of it even between different sessions in which the bot was active.
+The results of the bets will be saved on the configuration file so you can see the winrate of it even between different sessions in which the bot was active.

 # Simulations
-For this part it's recomended for better hardware-only, because it may be slow depending on the CPU, a lot of space available to storage, and may not even work if you have 4MB of RAM or less. (tests need to be made)
+For this part it's recomended for better hardware-only, because it may be slow depending on the CPU, it needs a lot of space available to storage, and may not even work if you have 4MB of RAM or less. (tests need to be made)

 To do a simulation first you need to open the cataloguer, it will simply collect all the data from the IQ Option servers from past values on the binary options.
 (2 Months = 12.6GB;  1 Week = 1.49GB; 1 Day = 218MB) {They are day's worth, meaning that they always are going to be more than a day because IQ Option closes for somedays and sometimes}

 Then, you'll be able to do a simulation with the collected data, there are going to be two options: multi-simulation and single-simulation.
 For multi-simulation, you can hold an array of values for each configuration variable for it to cross-test, while the single-simulation will only simulate with the currently selected configuration.

-It'll be slow, depending on the cataloguer's time and how many configurations you're testing, and at your first simulation you'll create a "cache" which will allow for next simulations with similar values to be faster, whatever it will also be very storage costly, being a matter of dozens of GBs (Ex.: A 2 Months cache can reach around 200GB, and it can be bigger depending in who many cross-test you make)
+It'll be slow, depending on the cataloguer's time and how many configurations you're testing, and at your first simulation you'll create a "cache" which will allow for next simulations with similar values to be faster, whatever it will also be very storage costly, reaching the hundreds of GBs (Ex.: A 2 Months cache can reach around 200GB, and it can be bigger depending in how many cross-tests you make)

 Don't worry about keeping your PC turned on all the time, I made a save system where at the end of each configuration you can quit the program anytime and continue afterwards on the last configuration saved.

-At the end of it, you'll be presented with a report of all the configurations and a "podium" of which were the best, you can select by typing their position number and add them to your configuration list.
+At the end of it, you'll be presented with a report of all the configurations and a "podium" of which were the best, you can select by typing their position number and then add it to your configuration list.

 NOTE: Some Binaries won't have a result, probably because the variable of "bbands_desvio" is out of range in some currencies. (or something like that)

-# About the bot
+# About the bot's code
 It's the first time I coded in python, so don't expect it to be organized or pretty to look at.

 I decided to abandon this project after 2 months of coding it, after realizing that this bot wouldn't be a "gold mine" as I was hoping for and that it would have a massive impact on my CPU to truly try reaching a good strategy.